Trip Report: Mexico City Area and Veracruz (Rodent-fest)

 We set half of our traps in the mal pais habitat, next to the croplands north of town.
 After negotiating permission with a landowner we set 50 traps in among the rocks and cactus around here.

 I don’t think I have trapped anywhere so productive: we had a 95% success rate!

-A few traps around the farmer’s shack all contained North American Deer Mice.
+A few traps around the farmer’s shack all contained Southern (formerly North American) Deer Mice.

-In among the rocks the vast majority of traps contained Zacatecan Deer Mice (Peromyscus difficilis).
+In among the rocks the vast majority of traps contained Oacaxan Rock Deer Mice (Peromyscus amplus) (split in 2022 – at the time we recorded these as P. difficilis).

 The difference is slight to say the least … and several times I was sure we had got a big eared Perote Deer Mouse only to be proved wrong by the ruler.
 After some 30 animals we caught one that Juan was sure was a Perote Deer Mouse!

 We caught a second animal later.
 I had an inkling the tails of the two animals might be a bit different too, the tips in particular, with P. bullatus having a longer tuft of hair.
 But I am less sure about this after looking at the pictures.

 We also caught three of my first Mexican Spiny Pocket Mice.